odhondt/pyPatchMatch/README.md

 (resp. `cimg1`) to the `patch_match()` function.

-The original documentation of the plugin is available at: https://github.com/odhondt/PatchMatch_plugin
+The documentation of the c++ plugin is available at: https://github.com/odhondt/PatchMatch_plugin